pascalopitz/unoffical-sonos-controller-for-linux/README.md

 	npm run-script watch

+##Firewall settings

+You will need to whitelist these if you run Ubuntu firewall for example:

+- UDP 1900
+- UDP 1901
+- TCP 3400
+- TCP 1400

 ##Thanks to other projects

 - I ported nearly all of https://github.com/bencevans/node-sonos/ so that it works in chrome.